MicrosoftDocs/win32/desktop-src/dedup/msft-dedupvolume.md

 Access type: Read-only
 </dt> </dl>

 The ratio of saved space from deduplication to the logical size of all of the files on the volume and is expressed as a percentage.
-Note that this number remains unchanged as users delete files from or add new files to the volume—until you run an optimization job or execute the [**Update**](msft-dedupvolumestatus-update.md) method of the [**MSFT\_DedupVolumeStatus**](msft-dedupvolumestatus.md) class.
+Note that this number remains unchanged as users delete files from or add new files to the volume until you run an optimization job or execute the [**Update**](msft-dedupvolumestatus-update.md) method of the [**MSFT\_DedupVolumeStatus**](msft-dedupvolumestatus.md) class.
 This number is most accurate after an optimization job runs or the **Update** method is executed.

 </dd> <dt>